Lansdown Stakes Preview, Tips, Runners & Trends

 3. Priceless (59.67) in 2017

 Looking at the future form, is the winner worth following next time out?
 Over the past 20 renewals, if you had followed the winner of the Lansdown Stakes next time out, then you would have backed a total of 3 winners.
-Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of +10.00.
-Before placing your bet on the 2026 Lansdown Stakes, see which other runners today are being backed on the racing predictions page.
+Backing all 20 runners who have been out since their win at SP next time out would have returned an LSP of +9.00.
+Whilst we wait for the 2026 Lansdown Stakes, remember you can get daily racing predictions from the expert tipsters on the racing predictions page.

 What the expert says...

-Three of the four winners between 2021 & 2024 went on to run in the Temple Stakes at Haydock next time out, however, they finished 4th, 6th & 6th so be cautious if following the winner taking that route.
+Three of the five winners between 2021 & 2025 went on to run in the Temple Stakes at Haydock next time out; however, they finished 4th, 6th & 6th, so be cautious if following the winner taking that route or in general, of the 20 winners (2004-25), only 3 of those won next time out.

 Andy Powell - Horse Racing Betting Expert - OLBG.com